PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Experiment

 \subsection{Main Results}

-\textbf{In-Target Stance Detection.} We report the experimental results on the U-MStance dataset under the in-target setup, as shown in Table \ref{tab:in-target}, where the training and testing sets share identical targets.
-The results reveal several key observations.
-Notably, our proposed PRISM framework achieves the highest overall performance with an F1-avg of 68.49\%, which substantially outperforms multimodal GPT4-1 with 66.24\% and the text-only GPT-4 with 60.74\%.
+\textbf{In-Target Stance Detection.} We report the experimental results on the U-MStance dataset under the in-target setup, where the training and testing sets share identical targets.
+As shown in Table \ref{tab:in-target}, our proposed PRISM framework achieves the highest overall performance with an F1-avg of 68.49\%, which substantially outperforms multimodal GPT4-1 with 66.24\% and the text-only GPT-4 with 60.74\%.
 This improvement highlights PRISM's effectiveness and efficiency in capturing multimodal stance representations even with a relatively lightweight backbone.
 The results also confirm the importance of visual signals for stance understanding, as evidenced by consistent gains from multimodal models such as BERT-ViT compared to BERT, and GPT4-1 compared to GPT-4.
-However, social media image often convey subtle or context-dependent meanings that are challenging to interpret from surface-level visual features.
 By incorporating rationalized cross-modal grounding, PRISM effectively aligns textual and visual semantics, producing more accurate and context-aware stance predictions.
-Interestingly, the large models in our experiments generally underperform compared to smaller, specialized models.
-This may be because, despite their strong general language understanding, they are less effective at capturing fine-grained, conversation-specific, and multimodal cues that are critical for stance detection.
-In contrast, our PRISM leverages an LLM as its backbone, but through the integration of user persona and multimodality modeling, it effectively captures these nuanced cues, resulting in superior performance.
+Interestingly, the large models, such as LLAVA and MiMo, generally underperform compared to smaller, specialized models like TMPT.
+Despite their strong general language understanding, these larger models may be less effective at capturing fine-grained, conversation-specific, and multimodal cues that are critical for stance detection.
+In contrast, our PRISM leverages user persona and multimodal modeling to effectively capture nuanced cues, enabling its LLM backbone to achieve superior performance.